JoshuaWanje/introduction-to-Aiconcept/README.md

 ### Core Processing
 NLP works by converting unstructured human text or speech into structured data that a computer can analyze.
-1. Text Preprocessing (Cleaning the Input) .Tokenization: Breaking sentences into smaller units like words or subword .
-Lowercasing: Converting all text to lowercase to ensure consistency.
+1. Text Preprocessing (Cleaning the Input)
+ -Tokenization: Breaking sentences into smaller units like words or subword
+  - Lowercasing: Converting all text to lowercase to ensure consistency.

 ### Why NLP  Matters
 NLP matters because humans communicate in unstructured text and speech, while computers require structured numbers.
 NLP bridges this gap, unlocking value across technology, business, and daily life